Main Navigation

 View available sections

-• the nature of public relations, and how it relates to similar disciplines
+• Understand the nature of public relations, and how it relates to similar disciplines

-• behavioral foundations for effective communications between an organization and its publics
+• Learn behavioral foundations for effective communications between an organization and its publics

-• basic techniques used in communicating with the public, and
+• Understand basic techniques used in public relations

 Textbooks and Materials